nikovett/charging-planner/README.md

 Features:

 - One flip card per profile — front shows the plan, back shows profile configuration and weekly schedule
 - Price histogram with all available slots positioned by actual timestamp.
-The histogram window uses two modes depending on how far away the charging slots are:
+The histogram window uses three modes as the day progresses:
-  - **When charging is more than 11 hours away**: the window starts 1 hour before now and extends to cover all charging slots plus 1 hour, so "now" is always visible and the upcoming charging plan is visible to the right
+  - **Charging far away (>11h)**: the window starts 1 hour before now and extends to cover all charging slots — an overview of where in the future the charging slots are
-  - **When charging is within 11 hours**: the window centers on the charging slot midpoint ±12h, so the charging slots are prominent and now is naturally visible nearby
+  - **Charging approaching (midpoint within 11h, not yet reached)**: the window centers on the charging slot midpoint ±12h, so the charging slots become the centerpiece
+  - **During and after charging (now past midpoint)**: the window centers on now ±12h and tracks forward in real time, revealing forecast bars to the right as time progresses
 - Four bar states: solid teal (scheduled + optimal), teal diagonal stripe (scheduled but not optimal), teal outline (optimal but not scheduled/missed), grey diagonal stripe (forecast display-only).
 Legend items are conditional — each only appears when that bar type is visible
-- Hero shows `scheduled 3h (1h30m carried over)` when hours from the previous plan are carried forward
+- Hero shows `scheduled 3h (1h30m carried over)` when hours from the previous plan are carried forward, and `vs optimal ↑N%` when the window constraint forces suboptimal slots
 - "vs market" percentage shows how much cheaper the scheduled avg price is compared to the average across all slots available to the scheduler at run time
 - Hover/touch any bar to see its price and time in the hero area; hovering a charging bar shows the window avg price
 - Responsive tick intervals — 2h on wide screens, 4h on narrow (phone portrait)
 - Forecast warning banner when `price_source` is `"forecast"`
 - Staleness warning when plan is more than a day old
 - Charging period derived from UTC window times (e.g. "charges Mon 23 → Tue 24 Mar")
-- Weekly schedule grid per profile showing configured windows for each day
+- Weekly schedule grid per profile showing configured windows and required hours for each day

 To enable: go to **Settings → Pages**, select **Deploy from a branch**, choose `main` and `/ (root)`.
 The site will be live at `https://<username>.github.io/<repo>/`.